Boundary Criticality at the Nishimori Multicritical Point

-which yields representative interpolated values $\Delta^{[1/1]}_{1}(3)\approx 0.62$, $\Delta^{[1/1]}_{1}(4)\approx 1.12$, and $\Delta^{[1/1]}_{1}(5)\approx 1.84$.
+The raw $\epsilon$-expansion is quantitatively unreliable when extrapolated to $d=2$, but it still provides controlled information near $d=6$ and, importantly, fixes the analytic structure needed for resummation.
+Our numerical extraction of the boundary-spin scaling dimension for the free boundary condition supplies a nonperturbative anchor in $d=2$.
+As a concrete example, we focus on $n=1$, combining $\Delta_{1}(6)=3$ and $\partial_\epsilon \Delta_1|_{\epsilon=0}= - \frac{3}{2}$ with the $d=2$ input $\Delta_{1}(2)\approx 0.263$ to construct a minimal $[1/1]$ Pad\'e approximation~\cite{Baker1961The,diehl1989semi}, $ \Delta^{[1/1]}_1(d)=\frac{3-0.606\,\epsilon}{1+0.298\,\epsilon}$.
 While we do not claim precision from this simple scheme, it illustrates how boundary conformal data in $d=2$ can be used to constrain resummations of the controlled $6-\epsilon$ expansion and provides a systematic bridge between perturbative RG and the BCFT numerics.

-The full derivation of the boundary RG will be presented elsewhere~\cite{sun2026field}.
+\paragraph{Boundary of QECC.}\ssll The Nishimori point has a direct interpretation in QECC.
+For the toric code with plaquette stabilizers $B_p=\prod_{i\in p} Z_i$ and vertex stabilizers $A_v=\prod_{i\in v} X_i$, independent bit-flip errors $\mathcal{E}_i(\rho)=(1-p)\rho+pX_i\rho X_i$ map bulk decoding to the RBIM on the Nishimori line, leading to the bulk decoding threshold at the Nishimori multicritical point.
+For a surface-code cylinder with rough boundaries in one direction and periodic boundary conditions in the other as illustrated in Fig.~\ref{fig:QECC}(a), the open boundaries introduce an additional boundary threshold: in the boundary-only limit, this channel leads to a boundary threshold, $p_{\rm bdy,c}=1/2$~\cite{appendix}.
+At the intersection of the bulk decoding critical point and the boundary threshold, see Fig.~\ref{fig:QECC}(b), $(p_{\rm bulk},p_{\rm bdy})=(p_c,1/2)$, one is naturally led to ask whether the boundary of the Nishimori CFT flows to a conformal boundary condition~\footnote{In the two-dimensional surface-code geometry considered here, boundary error correction fails only at $p_{\rm bdy,c}=1/2$, whereas in higher-dimensional codes the boundary error threshold may lie below $1/2$~\cite{tan2024resilience,ramette2023fault}.}.

+For a rough boundary, the plaquette operator is truncated at the edge of the surface code.
+Since an $m$ particle cannot be absorbed by this boundary, an $X$-error string cannot terminate there: the domain wall connecting the corresponding $m$ syndromes must remain in the bulk, see Fig.~\ref{fig:QECC}(a).
+In the corresponding RBIM model, this constraint is implemented by fixing the outermost Ising spins, which we choose to be $+1$ by a gauge choice.
+The boundary layer next to the outermost is therefore described by the one-body random boundary term

+with boundary disorder satisfying the Nishimori relation $e^{-2J_{\rm bdy}}=\frac{p_{\rm bdy}}{1-p_{\rm bdy}}$. $p_{\rm bdy}=0$ gives $J_{\rm bdy}\to\infty$, which pins the boundary spins and realizes the fixed boundary condition. $p_{\rm bdy}=1/2$ gives $J_{\rm bdy}=0$, so the boundary field vanishes and the boundary layer is left free.
+Tuning $p_{\rm bdy}$ away from $1/2$ therefore introduces a Nishimori-symmetric boundary perturbation that drives the RG flow from the free to the fixed boundary fixed point, as shown in Fig.~\ref{fig:tn and RG flow}(b).